COR-OPT/SuperPolyak.py/README.md

 ## What about semismooth newton?

-Semismooth Newton's method [1] is the direct generalization of Newton's method to the case where $f$ is not smooth.
-It is known to converge superlinearly in several circumstances outlined in [0].
-However, for the problems we consider here, it's convergence is at best linear, as we demonstrated on the function $f(x,y) = \|(x, 2y)\|$.
+Semismooth Newton's method is the direct generalization of Newton's method to non-smooth equations.
+It is known to converge superlinearly in several circumstances outlined in [0, 1].
+However, for the problems we consider in [0], it converges at most linearly, as we saw for the the function $f(x,y) = \|(x, 2y)\|$[^0]

 # How to use